AlexAnguloMtz/Cars_Rest_Api/README.md

 ### ASP.NET CORE 8.0 REST API
 ### SqlServer Instance, with a CarsDatabase and a Cars table, with 20 cars preloaded.

-Please wait 200 seconds (aprox.) for the app the fully configured, and then you can call it to http://localhost:5157
+Please wait 200 seconds (aprox.) for the app to be fully configured, and then you can call it to http://localhost:5157